12 Things to Know Before You Buy a Christmas Tree, According to Sellers

 You can buy live trees online.

-Your Christmas tree vendor works tirelessly during the selling season to staff their shops, so it would not exactly be to their benefit to announce to their customers that these days, there is a very nice selection of live trees that you can buy online.
-In fact, you can buy them right on Amazon, where they're balled and shipped directly to your home, giving you more time to spend curled up with a book and a hot cocoa, and less time lugging around a sap-covered, 50-pound plant.
-And for more ways to get into the holiday spirit, consider paying a visit to one of The 23 Most Magical Christmas Towns in America.
+Your Christmas tree vendor works tirelessly during the selling season, so it would not exactly be to their benefit to announce to their customers that these days, there is a very nice selection of live trees that you can buy online.
+In fact, you can buy some on Amazon, where they're balled and shipped directly to your home, giving you more time to spend curled up with a book and hot cocoa, and less time lugging around a sap-covered, 50-pound plant.

-If they don't re-cut, your tree won't last long.
+If they don't re-cut your tree, it won't last.

 That iconic cone shape isn't natural.

-Whether you're team Douglas or team Fraser (fir, that is), everyone can all agree on a few things: the ideal tree is green and lustrous, with pines that form a perfect conic shape.
+Whether you are team Douglas or team Fraser (fir, that is), everyone can all agree on one thing: The ideal tree is green and lustrous with pines that form a perfect conic shape.
 But if you think that shape comes naturally, think again.
-According to How Stuff Works, beginning when a tree reaches between three and four feet tall, farmers begin a strategic shearing process that they must repeat every summer until maturity.
-Their pruning guides each sapling to conform to our ideal notion of a Christmas tree so that each customer feels they got the very best one.
+As Ben Butler of Butler's Orchard in Maryland told the American Farm Bureau Foundation for Agriculture, when a tree reaches between three and four feet tall, farmers begin a strategic shearing process that they must repeat every year until maturity.
+This shaping process is done with a long and sharp knife and is what gives the tree its iconic Christmas look by the time it's fully grown.

 Work conditions can be rough.